GatorEducator/java-assignment-solution-100-01/README.md

   component, students are encouraged to repeatedly revise their source code and technical writing in an attempt to get their Travis CI build to pass.

-- **Mastery of Technical Writing**: Students will receive also receive a checkmark grade when the responses to the technical writing questions presented in the `writing/reflection.md` reveal a mastery of both writing skills and technical knowledge.
+- **Mastery of Technical Writing**: Students will also receive a checkmark grade when the responses to the technical writing questions presented in the `writing/reflection.md` reveal a mastery of both writing skills and technical knowledge.
 To receive a checkmark grade, the submitted writing should have correct spelling, grammar, and punctuation in addition to following the rules of Markdown and providing technically accurate answers.
 Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on their mastery of technical writing skills.

 - **Mastery of Technical Knowledge and Skills**: Students will receive also receive a checkmark grade when their GitHub repository reveals that they have